genomic-medicine-sweden/meta-val/docs/usage.md

 ## Introduction

 **genomic-medicine-sweden/meta-val** is a bioinformatics pipeline for post-processing of [nf-core/taxprofiler](https://github.com/nf-core/taxprofiler) results.
-It verifies the organisms predicted by the nf-core/taxprofiler pipeline using metagenomic data, which includes both Illumina shortgun sequencing and Nanopore sequencing data.
-At moment, `genomic-medicine-sweden/meta-val` only verifies the classification results from three classifiers `Kraken2`, `Centrifuge` and `diamond`.
+It verifies the classification results by the nf-core/taxprofiler pipeline.
+At the moment, `genomic-medicine-sweden/meta-val` only verifies the classification results from three classifiers `Kraken2`, `Centrifuge` and `diamond`.

 The pipeline, constructed using the `nf-core` [template](https://nf-co.re/tools#creating-a-new-pipeline), utilizing Docker/Singularity containers for easy installation and reproducible results.
 The implementation follows [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl1.html), employing one container per process for simplified maintenance and dependency management.
 Processes are sourced from [nf-core/modules](https://github.com/nf-core/modules) for broader accessibility within the Nextflow community.